81 lines

 ```

 **On stability:** hashbrown is still pre-1.0.0 and experiencing breaking changes.
-Because it’s useful for a small fraction of users, I am retaining it, but with *different compatibility guarantees to the typical SemVer ones*.
+Because its useful for a small fraction of users, I am retaining it, but with *different compatibility guarantees to the typical SemVer ones*.
 Where possible, I will just widen the range for new releases of hashbrown, but if an incompatible change occurs, I may drop support for older versions of hashbrown with a bump to the *minor* part of the anymap version number (e.g. 1.1.0, 1.2.0).
-Iff you’re using this feature, this is cause to *consider* using a tilde requirement like `"~1.0"` (or spell it out as `>=1, <1.1`).
+Iff youre using this feature, this is cause to *consider* using a tilde requirement like `"~1.0"` (or spell it out as `>=1, <1.1`).

 ## Unsafe code in this library